 Vacant or “Unimproved” land has no address or “situs” location and “Improved” properties may bear a street address.
 For your information, maps showing the general location or dimension of all parcels for sale may be purchased through the Office of the Assessor.
 For map questions only, please contact the Assessor at (714) 834-2727.

 A successful bidder who does not have sufficient funds to pay for his or her purchase cannot complete the transaction and will be disallowed from participating in all other bids that day.
-The bidder’s deposit may also be forfeited, along with any rights the bidder may have in the the property will be immediately re-offered for sale.
+The bidder’s deposit may also be forfeited, along with any rights the bidder may have in the property, and the property will be immediately re-offered for sale.

 State law requires that the minimum bid on a tax-defaulted parcel offered at a public auction for the first time be no less than the total amount necessary to pay all of the delinquent taxes on the parcel plus the costs of conducting the sale.
 In addition, the winning bidder will be also required to pay a Documentary Transfer of $.55 per $500 of sales price.